dart-lang/language/working/0158 - Enhanced Enum/proposal.md

 }
 ```

-We do not allow *extending* a superclass because An `enum` extends `Enum` already (actually it’s because that will prevent our current `extends _Enum` implementation, we could have gotten away with just `implements Enum` since `Enum` has no instance members).
+We do not allow *extending* a superclass because an `enum` extends `Enum` already (actually it’s because that will prevent our current `extends _Enum` implementation, we could have gotten away with just `implements Enum` since `Enum` has no instance members).
 We can’t do that with an `_Enum` mixin (not without serious kernel hacking, not something which can otherwise be written in Dart) because we need to initialize the `index` and `_name` fields.

 I believe this could be genuinely useful and practical.